rzzzwilson/memprof/python3_stringio.rst

 There are two conclusions:

 * *memprof* data capture is fine-grained enough,
-* there must have been some change when the python2 *StringIO* cwcodemodule was moved to the python3 *io.StringIO* code.
+* there must have been some change when the python2 *StringIO* code was moved to the python3 *io.StringIO* code.